Nobunari Oda: 2010–2014

 For the 2010–11 Grand Prix season, Oda was assigned to the 2010 Skate Canada International and to the 2010 Skate America.
 He won the silver medal at both events, finishing behind Patrick Chan at Skate Canada and Daisuke Takahashi at Skate America.
 He qualified for the 2010–11 Grand Prix Final where he won the silver medal.
 At the 2011 World Championships, he was second after the short program but dropped to sixth overall after the long program in which he did an extra triple toe, resulting in a loss of about 13 points.

 In May 2011, Oda was diagnosed with a partial tear of his left patella tendon in his left knee, requiring six weeks of complete rest.

 Oda began the next season at 2011 Cup of China, winning the silver medal.
 He was 7th at 2011 Trophee Eric Bompard.
 He withdrew from his national championships due to his left knee injury.
 No surgery was required but he needed time to heal.
 He was subsequently not named to the team for the 2012 World Championships.

 Oda began the 2012–2013 season by winning gold at the 2012 Nebelhorn Trophy.
 He went on to win the bronze medal at 2012 Skate America and placed fifth at 2012 Rostelecom Cup.
 This did not qualify him for the Grand Prix Final.
 He went on to place fourth at Nationals, and thus was not named to the 2013 World Championships team.
 He went on to compete at the Bavarian Open, which he won.

 In 2013–2014, Oda started off his season once again at the Nebelhorn Trophy, winning the title for the second straight year.
 During the Grand Prix series, he took bronze at the 2013 Skate Canada and silver at the 2013 NHK Trophy.
 He was named first alternate to the Grand Prix Final, and was called up when his fellow countryman and the defending champion, Daisuke Takahashi, pulled out due to a leg injury.
 Oda won the bronze medal after placing third in both segments of the competition.

-Oda finished fourth at the 2014 Japanese Nationals and was named to the 2014 Four Continents team, but not to the Olympic team.
+Oda finished fourth at the 2014 Japanese Nationals and was named to the 2014 Four Continents team.
+He was not selected for the Olympic team due to Takahashi satisfying more selection criteria, including ISU World Standings and ISU Season's Best Score, over Oda.
 Shortly afterward, Oda announced his retirement from competitive skating.